-Folklorica: Journal of the Slavic, East European, and Eurasian Folklore Association, formerly known as SEEFA Journal, is published once annually.
-Articles, surveys, reviews, notices of conferences or expeditions, and announcements from scholars in any relevant field are acceptable.
-Contributions will be evaluated by the editorial board or by other specialists.
-Members of SEEFA and contributors receive one paper copy of the journal.
-Each issue of the journal will be available in an open access format three years after its publication.
-Online access to the most recent issues is limited to subscribers.
+Folklorica: The Journal of the Slavic, East European, and Eurasian Folklore Association, formerly known as SEEFA Journal, is a digital and open access journal published once annually.
+Articles, surveys, reviews, notices of conferences or expeditions, and announcements from scholars in any relevant field are accepted for submission.
+Contributions are evaluated by the editorial board or by other specialists and submitted to a scholarly peer review process.

-As an affiliate organization of the Association for Slavic, East European, and Eurasian Studies (ASEEES), SEEFA sponsors panels and holds an organizational meeting as part of the ASEEES annual convention.
+As an affiliate organization of the Association for Slavic, East European, and Eurasian Studies (ASEEES), SEEFA sponsors panels and holds an annual business meeting as part of the ASEEES annual convention.

 There are so many ways to get involved in our community.